saltstack/salt/rfcs/remote-client.md

    `salt-ssh` as well.
 Though, the goals of this are not necessarily orthoginal to this RFC.

-What other designs have been considered?
-What is the impact of not doing this?

 ## Unresolved questions

 This breaks the existing assumption that a client will be dealing with a single